Claver250/HNG-Stage1/README.md

-To merge these effectively, you should keep your existing **Features**, **Tech Stack**, and **API Endpoints** sections, but update them to include the new Stage 1 requirements.

-Since you are being graded on the Natural Language parsing specifically, that section needs to be prominent.
-Here is how you should restructure your README to include both tasks seamlessly:

----

 # Profile Intelligence Service & NL Search

 A robust backend service that enriches personal names with demographic insights and provides a **Natural Language Search Engine** to query the processed data.